ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 All the caching layers are built on top of the next one.
 Page caching is the only exception because it does not use `Rails.cache` it writes content to disk.
 The cache is essentially a key-value store.
-Different things can be presisted.
+Different things can be persisted.
 Strings are most common (for HTML fragments).
-More complicated objects can be presisted as well.
+More complicated objects can be persisted as well.
 Let's go through some examples of manually using the cache to store things.
 I am using memcached with dalli for all these examples.
 Any driver that implements the cache store pattern should work.